zc-alexfan/hold/docs/usage.md

 - To go between the previous and the current frame, press `<` and `>`.

 More documentation can be found in [aitviewer github](https://github.com/eth-ait/aitviewer) and in [viewer docs](https://eth-ait.github.io/aitviewer/frontend.html).

+We provided the pre-trained models in our CVPR papers.
+Their experiment hashcode and the sequence name pairs can be found in [`docs/data_doc.md`](data_doc.md).

 ## Full HOLD pipeline